HL7/fhir-sdoh-clinicalcare/input/pagecontent/enrollment.md

 - EHR System (Referral Source): The system used by the provider to manage patient care and initiate referrals.
 - CBO System (Referral Target): The system used by the CBO to manage referrals and service delivery.
 - Intermediary/Community Platform (CP): A system that facilitates communication and data exchange between the provider and CBO, particularly in indirect referral scenarios.
-For example, a Social Care Network (SCN), may play the role of the CP.
+For example, a Social Care Network (SCN) may play the role of the CP.

 ### Scope